GsTYPO3/language-router/README.md

 ### Detection: country

 The country detection relies on php-geoip being available.
 If it is not available, the country detection configuration is being ignored.
+To get information about whether you can or cannot use this detection type, a status report is provided, which you'll find in the *System > Reports* backend module.

 In order to compare the current page's country with the configured one, you must set *config.country* for any language condition block, otherwise language router will not know to which country the currently rendered page belongs to, and ends up in a redirect loop.